the-hypermedia-project/charter/hypermedia-elements.md

 #### Queries

 A query is a safe link that has parameters that can be added as query string for the URI.
-These parameters include:
+These parameters will be [Inputs](#inputs).

-1. **Name** - The name of the parameter
-2. **Value** - The value of the parameter
-3. **Default Value** - The default value of the parameter

 #### Embedded Resources